 All coaches must deal with internal politics, powerful Alumni, wealthy donors, and fanatical fans.
 Unfortunately for Coach Akers there was an unusually large number of the UT faithful that never thought Fred Akers deserved to be head coach at UT.

 Regardless of all the undercurrents during his reign, Coach Akers does a great job as head coach of UT.
-He is 1 of 3 (out of 28) coaches in the history of Longhorn football to win a conference championship his first year as head coach.
-He produces three of the best teams in College football history (1977, 1981, and 1983) These teams have a combined record of 32-3-1 and two of these teams play for the national championship .
+He has a 86-31-2 record , two SWC titles, three top 5 national rankings, 6 teams that win 9 or more games, and 9 bowl appearances.
+He produces three of the best teams in College football history (1977, 1981, and 1983) and these three teams combine for a 32-3-1 record.
+Two of these teams played for the national championship .
 In addition, he has 3 other teams that win 9 or more games.
-At Other Universities he would have been celebrated for these accomplishment. but not at Texas.
+At Other Universities he would have been celebrated for these accomplishment, but not at Texas.

-Coach Akers is finally ridden out of town by the amateurs.
+Coach Akers is finally ridden out of town by the amateurs and a few indiscretions in NCAA non-compliance that hurt recruiting.

 "that's what coaching has in common with the world's oldest profession.
 It's not the long hours that get you; it's the amateur competition.